 4. Become an ambassador

-Most universities have their own newspaper and a couple of magazines in production throughout the year and, as we have said before, honing your content and copywriting skills will stand you in good stead for graduate jobs.
-There is always a reason to improve your written communication, and journalism also contains elements of research with the aim to grab readers and draw them in as quickly as possible.
-Ask around and find out what you can contribute, whether that’s visuals, games or quizzes or good, old-fashioned, readable content and keep a record of what you do to show to employers later on.
+Most universities have their own newspaper and a couple of magazines in production throughout the year - use this as a chance to hone in on your content and copywriting skills.
+It's also a great way to showcase your written communication and research skills outside of academia.
+Ask around and find out what you can contribute, whether that’s visuals, games, quizzes, or good old-fashioned articles.
+Whatever you get involved in, make sure to keep a record of what you do to show to employers later on.
 If you’ve already graduated, you can reach out to companies who have blogs (like us!) and offer to write a guest post for them.
 They’ll appreciate the help, and it offers you a chance to make some valuable connections.

-And we don’t just mean books.
+And we don’t just mean books!
 Although there are plenty of informative and thought-provoking books on every sector under the sun, it’s just as important to keep up to date with the latest ideas.
-You can find these in magazines, blog posts or just floating around on LinkedIn - connect with people you admire and read the things they share!
-If you find something that really gets your cogs whirring, comment on the post and try to start a discussion.
+You can find these in magazines, blog posts, or just floating around on LinkedIn - connect with people you admire and read the things they share!
+If you find something that really inspires you, comment on the post and try to start a discussion.
 It will show that you’re engaged and proactive.

 8. Study hard

-And when you’ve got these skills under you belt, you need to make sure you’re selling them properly!
+Once you’ve got these skills under your belt, you need to make sure you’re selling them properly!
 Read our guide on CV structure to ensure you make the most out of your experiences.

-Need any more help getting a graduate job?
-Check out the BrighterBox jobs page for the latest roles at startups in London.
+Need help getting a graduate job?
+Check out BrighterBox's jobs page for the latest roles at top London startups.